 Stories from the Hearth helps mothers and fathers immortalize and share their stories with their children in their own words and style.
 Our memories are what make us, and no one can tell them quite like we can; that's why Stories from the Hearth, unlike many other personal history companies, puts down every client's stories and life lessons in their own words.
 A son or daughter should be able to pick up their mother’s book and hear her voice.

-Stories from the Hearth founder Elizabeth Thomas (pictured here with her husband, Tyler) personally sits down with each client and listens to and records their stories, nudging them along as needed.
+Stories from the Hearth founder Elizabeth Thomas (pictured here with her husband and daughter) personally sits down with each client and listens to and records their stories, nudging them along as needed.
 The end result is a book full of stories, images and photographs that can be cherished for generations.

 A "hearth" is the area in front of a fireplace.
 Many years ago, it's where the cooking happened and everyone stood to get warm.
 Now, it's where family gathers to get all cozy, snuggle up, and talk.
 The hearth is the center of a home, and since this company is all about bringing families together across generations, we craft our books so they have that same loving feeling.